 Listed Load Capacity: 2,000 lbs

-Most of the trailer models we’re presenting here are listed as requiring “some assembly”.
-In some cases, this implies hours if not days of hard work on your part.
-And not everyone can commit that kind of time and effort, can day?
-This model, however, is an exception.
-The Stinger Extra Long Folding Motorcycle Trailer is, as the name suggests, quite long.
+Most of the trailer models we’re presenting here require “some assembly.”
+In some cases, this implies hours, if not days of hard work on your part.
+Not everyone can commit that kind of time and effort!
+This model is an exception.
+The Stinger Extra Long Folding Trailer XL 112 is, as the name suggests, quite long.
 It lets you move choppers and cruisers with ease.
 It’s reportedly very easy to assemble, fold, and unfold.
 When fully folded, it takes up just a little over four feet in length!

 We’ve written extensively about the importance of properly securing a motorcycle for transport.
 If looking for extra safety, the number of available eyelets is among the qualities you’ll want in a trailer.
-This Featherlite model provides six dedicated rings, while the sidebars offer additional tie-down spots.
+This Featherlite model provides six dedicated rings and eight stake pockets, while the sidebars offer additional tie-down spots.
 The floor is made of aluminum and the detachable sides also serve as ramps.
 The trailer is remarkably stable, and if the bike is tied down properly, the chance of it slipping free is minimal.

 Listed Load Capacity: n/a